Aiosa/viaWebGL/README.md

 - be able to redraw tiles with different shader / different uniform variables from cache if possible: **without re-requesting the tiles from the server**

 **NOTE:**
- - navigator updates are not handled for now, will probably publish the fix for it later
+ - navigator updates are not handled for now
+ - implemented only for webGL 1.0, the update for 2.0 is considered (e.g. don't use other than **master** branch)

 **Works only with canvas!**